 Working with the Hawai’i Wildlife Fund

-The Hawai’i Wildlife Fund team is made of educators, conservationists, researchers, naturalists, communities, volunteers and donors devoted to the protection of Hawaii’s fragile marine ecosystem and inhabitants.
-Over the years we’ve partnered with the Hawai’i Wildlife Fund on significant environmental protection issues.
+The Hawai’i Wildlife Fund team is made up of educators, conservationists, researchers, naturalists, communities, volunteers, and donors devoted to protecting Hawaii’s fragile marine ecosystem and inhabitants.
+Over the years, we’ve partnered with the Hawai’i Wildlife Fund on significant environmental protection issues.

 Together, we’ve helped end the practice of artificial fish feeding, cleaned debris from the shores of Kahoolawe (the smallest of the eight main islands in the Hawaiian archipelago, which lies eleven miles southwest of Maui), launched the Maui Reef Fund to repair day-use moorings, and are now encouraging industry-wide conservation measures, such as limiting the amount of damaging sunscreen in our waters.